This post was most recently updated on February 8th, 2022

 Be sure to ask any questions of the owner or property manager first.
 When you have all of your questions answered, book your vacation rental!
 Look forward to having a great stay at the place that’s just right for you.
 You can feel like a resident (instead of a tourist), you can save money, and you can prepare your own meals if you like.
 It’s an especially great way to go if you are traveling with a family or another couple.
 I have used Homeaway for an apartment in Madrid for a week, an apartment in Milan for 3 days, an apartment in Rome for 3 days, and an apartment in Paris for 2 days.
 All wonderful locations and very affordable options.

-Two other vacation rental sites you might be interested in are VRBO (Vacation Rentals By Owner) and Airbnb (where you can rent an entire home, apartment, or a room in someone’s home, at a great rate).
-I’ve used both, so if you have any questions, please feel free to ask them in the comments section below, or on my Q & A page here.
+Two other vacation rental sites you might be interested in are VRBO (Vacation Rentals By Owner–now combined with Homeaway) and Airbnb (where you can rent an entire home, apartment, or a room in someone’s home, at a great rate).
+I’ve used both, so if you have any questions, please feel free to ask them in the comments section below.
 And if you’ve had experience with other similar sites, please share your thoughts about them with PostcardsandPassports readers!

 Note: I don’t own stock in Homeaway!
 Nor am I getting paid anything to promote it.
 I just really like it!